Decoding "How Many Kg is 120?": A complete walkthrough to Units of Measurement and Conversions

 - International Trade: Global commerce necessitates accurate conversions to avoid misunderstandings and financial discrepancies.

-- Cooking and Baking: Recipes often utilize different units of measurement.
+- Cooking and Baking: Recipes often work with different units of measurement.
 Accurate conversions are essential for consistent results.

 - Everyday Life: Understanding unit conversions enables efficient shopping, travel, and understanding measurements used around the world.